browserengineering/book/book/skipped.md

 Text rendering is much more complex than it may seem at the surface.
 Letters differ in widths and heights.
 Accents may need to be stacked atop characters.
-Characters may change shape by proximity to other characters, like for ligatures or for *shaping* (for cursive fonts).
+Characters may change shape when next to other characters, like for ligatures or for *shaping* (for cursive fonts).
 Sometimes languages are written right-to-left or top-to-bottom.
 Then there are typographic features, like kerning and variants.
 But the